rafabulsing/rtkq-pb/README.md

 - read config file with singular and plural names for the collections
 - unit tests
   - will probably require breaking the types.mu template into multiple smaller templates
+- hook to run script after every db schema change
+- allow for partial updates (sending only some of the fields required)
+- add TSDoc comment for other relevant properties of field
+- special case token and password fields in auth collections